urlennia/URDC/whitepaper.md

 Launch of website and initial marketing campaigns.

 Phase 2 (Q1-Q2 2025):
-Listing of URDC on major exchanges like CoinMarketCap and CoinGecko.
 Development and release of the native URDC wallet.
 Establishment of strategic partnerships for widespread adoption.

 Phase 3 (Q3-Q4 2025):
-Launch of the staking platform for URDC holders.
+Adoption of URDC as a sovereign reserve currency for other nations.
 Integration of URDC as a payment option for global businesses and services.

 Government services fully powered by URDC.
 Phase 4 (2026):
-Adoption of URDC as a sovereign reserve currency for other nations.
+Launch of the staking platform for URDC holders.
 Expansion into new global markets and financial systems.

 8. Risks and Challenges